-Here Are the Highest-Grossing Marvel Movies
+Here Are the Highest-Grossing Marvel Movies Ever

 Total worldwide gross: $853,977,126

 Ragnarok boosted Disney’s sales in 2017, along with the success of Guardians of the Galaxy Vol. 2 and the animated film Coco, helping the company to become the highest-grossing studio of the year.
-The third solo movie for Chris Hemsworth’s Thor introduces the widely embraced Cate Blanchett to the MCU as Hela, Thor’s sister and the goddess of death.
-Idris Elba also appears as Heimdall and Jeff Goldblum makes an appearance in the MCU in his role as Grandmaster.
+In the third solo outing, director Taika Waititi wisely encouraged Chris Hemsworth to embrace his funny side and poke fun at Thor’s historically Shakespearean-level seriousness.

 Total domestic gross: $334,201,140